grau-maus/ansorque/README.md

 -  Implement a more efficient / direct search using regular expressions and be able to search for answer as well.
 - Polymophic Up/Down Votes: For Questions, Answers, Comments.
 - A robust and detailed User Page.
+- Change the "more" Botton feature on the main page to infinite scrolling.

 ### Creators/Project